FRTYZ/Active-passive-project-with-JQUERY-Ajax---PHP-MYSQL--with-PDO-/README.md

         $.ajax({
             type: 'POST',
-            url: 'activepassiv.php',  //We indicate the page we are processing
+            url: 'activepassive.php',  //We indicate the page we are processing
             data: {id: id, status: status}, //We send our data
             success: function (result) {
                 $('#result').text(result);